Holistic Family Doctor Guide for Improving Gut Health

-Holistic medical practitioners call the gut the “second brain” due to its immense impact on all over health.
+Holistic family doctors call the gut the “second brain” due to its immense impact on all over health.
 In addition to its effects on biological functions such as nutrient absorption, the gut also plays a role in immune system response, emotions, and neurological functioning.

 This makes maintaining gut health a key part of achieving optimal functional, integrative health.

 Holistic Guide to Gut Health

 As with all systems in the body, the health of your gut is impacted not only by physical factors but by emotional and mental factors as well.
 In this holistic guide to gut health, we discuss how to approach your gut health using a whole-person approach that encompasses mind, body, and emotions.

 One of the first steps in improving your holistic gut health is improving your diet.
 In most cases this means:

 - Reduce sugars and refined carbohydrates

 - Eat plenty of fruits and vegetables

 - Add fermented foods to your diet such as kefir, kimchi, and sauerkraut

 - Evaluate your digestive process—are you making enough enzymes and HCI to digest foods?